mozilla/marketplace-frontend-docs/docs/topics/usage.rst

 About the CSS builds:

-* CSS will be minified and concatenated into `src/media/css/include.css`
+* CSS listed in `src/dev.html` will be minified and concatenated into `src/media/css/include.css` in the order that they are listed in `src/dev.html`
-* Extra CSS bundles can be configured in `config.js`, such as we do for `src/media/css/splash.css`
+* Extra CSS bundles can be configured in `config.js`, such as we do for `src/media/css/splash.css`.
+The files used to create the bundle and the bundle itself will not be minified into `src/media/css/include.css`

 About the JS builds:

 * The JS will be bundled into `src/media/js/include.js`
 * JS is run through a `RequireJS optimizer <http://requirejs.org/docs/optimization.html>`_
+* The RequireJS optimizer will build a dependency tree by parsing our defines and requires to only include modules that are used.
+Although, it is configurable to include and exclude what we want.
 * The RequireJS configuration used for local development is also passed in to the our RequireJS optimizer
 * `almond <http://github.com/jrburke/almond>`_, a lightweight AMD loader, will